Dyslexify: A Mechanistic Defense Against Typographic Attacks in CLIP: Introduction

-The contributions of this work are: \begin{itemize} \item \textbf{Mechanistic Understanding:} We present the Typograhic Attention Score to locate specialized typographic attention heads and demonstrate their causal role in typographic attacks within CLIP models through controlled interventions. \item \textbf{Training-Free Defense:} We introduce a method that utilizes circuit ablation to effectively defend against typographic attacks, while maintaining general visual capabilities.
-Due to its training-free nature our method seamlessly scales to billion-parameter models on consumer grade hardware. \item \textbf{Empirical Validation:} We validate our method across a diverse set of zero-shot classification tasks, demonstrating that our approach improves robustness to typographic attacks by up to 19.6\% on a typographic version of Imagenet-100 while maintaining high accuracy on non-typographic benchmarks. \item \textbf{Model Release:} To facilitate safer deployment, we release a family of dislexic CLIP models with reduced typographic sensitivity, suitable for use in safety-critical applications. \end{itemize} Our approach provides a practical, interpretable, and computationally efficient typographic defense, paving the way for safer multimodal systems without the need for fine-tuning or model retraining.
+The contributions of this work are: \begin{itemize} \item \textbf{Mechanistic Understanding:} We present the Typographic Attention Score to locate specialized typographic attention heads and demonstrate their causal role in typographic attacks within CLIP models through controlled interventions. \item \textbf{Gradient-Free Defense:} We introduce a method that utilizes circuit ablation to effectively defend against typographic attacks, while maintaining general visual capabilities.
+Due to its gradient-free nature, Dyslexify seamlessly scales to billion-parameter models on consumer grade hardware. \item \textbf{Empirical Validation:} We validate Dyslexify across a diverse set of zero-shot classification tasks, demonstrating that our approach improves robustness to typographic attacks by up to 22.06\% on a typographic version of Imagenet-100 while maintaining high accuracy on non-typographic benchmarks. \item \textbf{Medical Use Case:} We show that typographic attacks pose a tangible risk to safety-critical medical foundation models, and demonstrate that Dyslexify can substantially mitigate this vulnerability. \item \textbf{Model Release:} To facilitate safer deployment, we release a family of dyslexic CLIP models with reduced typographic sensitivity, suitable for use in safety-critical applications. \end{itemize} Our approach provides a practical, interpretable, and computationally efficient typographic defense, paving the way for safer multimodal systems without the need for fine-tuning.